Frequently Asked Questions

 What type of travel is involved?
 Do you come to my house and to the event site?

-I come to the event site for weddings and I usually charge a flat rate travel fee, it's just easier that way.
+I come to the event site for weddings and I usually charge a flat rate travel fee, it's easier that way.
 For my makeup lessons or classes, I have set places that I conduct them.
+For bridal clients getting married in Annapolis, there is NO travel fee!
+For bridal clients getting married on Kent Island or the Eastern Shore MD, I offer special travel rates.
+Ask me about them!

 Is parking included in your prices?